TonyCookey/TonyCookey/README.md

 ## Hi there 👋

-I am Iroegbu Anthony, a software engineer with over 3 years of work experience developing APIs and Microservices using NodeJS, Golang, PHP and Laravel.
+I am Iroegbu Anthony, a software engineer with over four(4) years of work experience developing APIs and microservices using NodeJS, Golang, PHP(Laravel).
 I have a solid understanding of design patterns, data structures & algorithms.
 I enjoy problem solving 😌, late night coding and gaming 😊

 - 😄   Pronouns : He/him